What is Hemoglobin?

 Low Hemoglobin: Causes and Health Implications

-Low hemoglobin, or anemia, reduces oxygen delivery to tissues, leading to fatigue, weakness, shortness of breath, and pale skin.
-Common causes include:
+Anemia, defined as abnormally low hemoglobin, reduces oxygen delivery to tissues, leading to fatigue, weakness, shortness of breath, and pale skin.
+According to the National Heart, Lung, and Blood Institute, common causes include:

 • Vitamin B12 or folate deficiency

-• Blood loss (e.g., menstruation, GI bleeding, injury)
+• Blood loss from menstruation, gastrointestinal bleeding, or injury

 • Bone marrow disorders

-• Genetic conditions (e.g., sickle cell disease, thalassemia)
+• Genetic conditions such as sickle cell disease or thalassemia

-Untreated anemia can cause heart problems, pregnancy complications, and delayed healing.
+Untreated anemia can contribute to heart complications, pregnancy difficulties, and impaired wound healing.

 High Hemoglobin: When Your Levels Are Elevated